 Debt consolidation is a debt payoff strategy that involves taking out a new loan (often a personal loan) to pay off high-interest debts in an effort to streamline monthly payments and save money on interest.

-While it can be challenging to get a debt consolidation loan if you have bad credit, you aren’t necessarily out of luck.
+While it can be challenging to get a debt consolidation loan with a bad credit history, you aren’t necessarily out of luck.
 Some lenders look at factors beyond credit score, such as your income and job history.
 There are also several actions you can take to increase your odds of getting approved for a debt consolidation loan.
 Here’s what you need to know.

 Key Points